Action démocratique du Québec: 2012 dissolution and merger

 The four MNAs where were still members of the ADQ at the party's dissolution–Deltell, Sylvie Roy, Janvier Grondin and Francois Bonnardel–joined the existing five person CAQ caucus which was made up of other former ADQ and PQ MNAs.

 Deltell served as the CAQ's parliamentary leader until Legault returned to the legislature in 2012.

-As of 2018, Bonnardel, Caire and Picard are the last parliamentary survivors of the ADQ.
-Bonnardel was elected in the ADQ's 2007 surge and joined Legault's cabinet when the CAQ won government at the 2018 election, while Picard joined the CAQ in 2011 after two years as an independent.
+As of 2025, Bonnardel & Caire are the last parliamentary survivors of the ADQ; Bonnardel was elected in the ADQ's 2007 surge and joined Legault's cabinet when the CAQ won government at the 2018 election, while Picard joined the CAQ in 2011 after two years as an independent.

 Ideology

 The ADQ advocated liberal economics reforms, or neoliberalism, coupled with support for increased autonomy for Quebec deriving from Quebec nationalism.
 On the political spectrum of Quebec, the ADQ was to the political right of the Quebec Liberal Party and the Parti Québécois.
 The ADQ advocated the autonomy of individuals, the autonomy of municipal governments, and the autonomy of Quebec within Canada.